ziconcloudnew/Sabza-Franchise-master-Landing-Page/README.md

 - **Clean minimal UI** optimized for lead capture.

 ## How to run the project
-- Open bash terminal to root of project
+- Open bash terminal to root of project (Folder that holds both backend and frontend)
-- Direct to folder containing backend
+- Direct to folder containing backend (cd "backend")
-- py app.py OR python app.py to run backend
+- "py app.py" OR "python app.py" to run backend
 - Open new terminal
-- Direct to folder containing main project
+- Direct to folder containing main project (cd "sabza-franchise-)
-- npm run dev to run frontend
+- "npm run dev" to run frontend